 In addition to the relatively high completion rate for a MOOC, learner engagement was significantly higher than a typical face-to-face university course for the same discipline.
 Such results could be attributed to the effective use of discussion forums and integration of social media in the course.
 From an instructor’s perspective, the ability to view interaction between participants with many of the questions/queries being answered by fellow participants themselves was fascinating.
 In effect, peer-to-peer learning was a key aspect of this MOOC on Climate Change and the Pacific Islands.
 The level of excellent thought and discussions by participants provoked by the instructors, and the interaction between participants from different parts of the world was of high value (e.g., discussions on use of community-based participatory actions and traditional knowledge between Europeans, South Americans and Pacific Islanders).
 Instructors were also generally astounded by the level and scope of cross-cultural exchanges that transpired on social media.
 Stated another way, it was immediately apparent that participants were quite familiar with social media and were able to assuage concerns about the course using them.
 The MOOC also encouraged more and free discussions of thoughts and ideas in comparison to traditional courses.
 The Social Network Graph detailed in Figure 8.4 illustrates how participants made use of social media during the course from the first week to the last week.

-Figure 8.4
+Figure 8.4 The Social Network Graph

 Importantly, 10 participants from the course in 2015 applied for a Post Graduate programme in Climate Change offered by USP.
 As such, the MOOC directly contributed to transfer rates.
 Table 8.2 shows the average pass rate for the quizzes.